Esri/hub.js/packages/discussions/README.md

 # THIS PACKAGE IS ACTIVELY UNDER DEVELOPMENT AND IS NOT TO BE USED IN A PRODUCTION ENVIRONMENT
 # @esri/hub-discussions

-> Module to interact with ArcGIS Hub Annotations in Node.js and modern browsers.
+> Module to interact with ArcGIS Hub Discussions API in Node.js and modern browsers.

 ### Example